mpark4656/tic-tac-toe_AI/README.md

 --------------------------------------------------------
 1. See main.cpp for an example of a game driver
 2. The computer plays a perfect game against a human player
-3. It still requires input validation.
+3. The program requires input validation.

 Created by mpark.
 --------------------------------------------------------
-Copyright © 2016 mpark.
-All rights reserved.
+With the Help of https://www.youtube.com/watch?v=CwziaVrM_vc